shens12/CS1XA3/Assign1/README.md

 Checks all haskell files for syntax errors and puts the results into error.log
 #### This also provides you an option to view the created file

-### help_menu
+### explanation

-Give instructions to the user on how to use this bash script.
+Give instructions and explanations to the user on how to use this bash script.

 ## My Features